mult1v4c/Enchantment-Lore-Extended/readme.md

 **Modpack Creators:** You are welcome to include **Enchantment Lore Extended** in your modpacks.
 Please ensure a link back to this Modrinth page and proper credit are provided.

 ## Feedback
-If you find any misspellings, errors, or corrections, please report them on the [GitHub Issues page](https://github.com/mult1v4c/Enchantment-Lore-Extended/issues).
-Any feedback and suggestions are always welcome.
+If you have any feedback or find any misspellings, errors, or corrections, please report them on the [GitHub Issues page](https://github.com/mult1v4c/Enchantment-Lore-Extended/issues).
+They are always welcome!

 ## Support
 If you appreciate the effort put into this pack, please consider supporting me on [Ko-fi](https://ko-fi.com/mult1v4c).
 Your support is greatly appreciated!